Mohamed Mbougar Sarr

 Mohamed Mbougar Sarr (born 20 June 1990) is a Senegalese writer.
 Raised in Diourbel, Senegal and later studying in France, Sarr is the author of four novels as well as a number of award-winning short stories.
 He won the 2021 Prix Goncourt for his novel The Most Secret Memory of Men, becoming the first Sub-Saharan African to do so.

 Early life

 Mohamed Mbougar Sarr was born in 1990 in Dakar, Senegal.
 The son of a physician, he grew up in a large Serer family in Diourbel.
-He completed his secondary studies at the Prytanée militaire of Saint-Louis.
+He completed his secondary studies at the Prytanée militaire of Saint-Louis, an elite school in Senegal.
 He moved to France to study in CPGE (classe préparatoire aux grandes écoles) at the lycée Pierre-d'Ailly in Compiègne.
 He later studied at the School for Advanced Studies in the Social Sciences (EHESS), where his research focused on Léopold Sédar Senghor.
 Sarr began writing more and pursued fiction, opting not to finish his thesis at the EHESS.